 If your dog's abdomen looks enlarged or bloated, you should go to the vet as soon as possible.
 There are a few conditions that can cause the abdomen to become distended.
 A tumor in the abdomen may lead to fluid buildup, enlarging the abdomen even if the tumor itself is still relatively small.
 Anther potential cause is a deadly condition called GDV or "bloat."

 Blood or drainage from the skin, nose, mouth, eyes, ears, anus, or genitals are all reasons to see the vet right away.
 Potential causes of this can range from minor infection to major illness.
 Even if the reason is not cancer, it's an issue that needs attention.Continue to 9 of 10 below.

 Strong Odor From Mouth

 Your dog's breath might be bad due to dental disease, and this alone is reason enough to see the vet.
 However, strong odors, especially when they come on suddenly and/or no dental disease is present, can also be seen with tumors within the mouth.
 Additional signs to look for include swelling in the face and apparent shifting of the teeth.

 10 of 10

 Abnormal Gum Color

-A healthy dog's mucous membranes (gums, cheeks, insides of eyelids) and tongue should be nice and pink (black color from pigment is normal).
-Pale, white, gray, blue or yellow-colored gums or tongue indicate a problem.
-In addition, a yellow color to the skin and whites of the eyes (jaundice) is a reason to see the vet as soon as possible.
+A healthy dog's mucous membranes (gums, cheeks, insides of eyelids) and tongue should be nice and pink (black color from pigment is also normal).
+Pale, white, gray, or blue mucous membranes indicate a big problem.